xixogo5105/uiptv/GUIDE.md

   ```

 ### Installing on macOS
-1. Download the `.dmg` file.
+1. Download the macOS release archive.
+2. Extract the archive.
-2. Open the disk image and drag the UIPTV application to your **Applications** folder.
+3. Move the bundled UIPTV application to your **Applications** folder if desired.
-3. You may need to allow the application to run in **System Settings > Privacy & Security** if it's not signed by an identified developer.
+4. You may need to allow the application to run in **System Settings > Privacy & Security** if it's not signed by an identified developer.

 #### Installing Dependencies
 The easiest way to install the required dependencies on macOS is using **Homebrew**.
 Open your terminal and run: